 The cost is free, however there is a suggested donation of $3 per visitor.

 Saturday and Sunday 1 – 4 pm*

 The Brunnier Art Museum is closed on Mondays and all University holidays.
-See the homepage for future closures.
-Please contact our office with any further questions regarding admission or museum hours: 515-294-3342.
+See the homepage or social media for future closures or weather-related closings.
+Please contact the University Museums office with any further questions regarding admission or museum hours: 515-294-3342.

-The Brunnier Art Museum is located at Iowa State University in Ames, Iowa.
+The Brunnier Art Museum is located on the second floor of the Scheman Building in the Iowa State Center, Iowa State University in Ames, Iowa.
+MAP

 There is free parking available on the north and south side of the Scheman Building.
-Handicap parking and access is available on the north side of the building.
+Handicap/mobility impaired parking and access is available on the north side of the building.